The Benefits of Cycling For Runners: How To Use Your Bike To Run Better

 • Cycling builds strength in complementary muscles.
 Both sports activate similar muscles, but each one targets the muscle in a different position.
 Using both will help build overall strength among those critical muscles used in running.

-• Cycling improves your run time.
+• Cycling improves run time.
 It develops stamina and endurance without putting a load of stress on your leg muscles.

-Adding cycling to my weekly schedule helped me personally to skyrocket my run time.
 When I was running only, I consistently averaged 9-minute miles on my long runs.
-I took a year-long break from running and replaced it with cycling (plenty of hills, plenty of long distances).
+I took a year-long break from running and replaced it with cycling (plenty of hills and long distances).
 When I started running again, I was able to easily hit 7-minute miles, even after the long break!

 does biking help running

 If you want to build that additional strength and endurance, riding a few laps around the waterfront will not do you that much good.
-You’ll need a plan to get a good cycling workout in, at least once a week.

-How to Cycle Correctly
+Tips On How to Cycle Correctly For Runners

 Personal trainer and postpartum running coach, Alison Marie, gives advice on how to make sure you’re positioning yourself correctly on the bike.